 It has a long-lasting sharp 4-inch-long full tang blade crafted with the finest grade American forged steel.
-The head steel has gone through special heat treatment and tempering processes to improve the hardness and durability.
+The head steel has gone through special heat treatment and tempering processes to improve its hardness and durability.

 The shock-absorbing rugged grip reduces the shock and maintains a sturdier grip during the cut.
 You can get almost 70% less impact vibration than a similar ax with no grip protection.
-You can buy it in 16-inch or 26-inch size.
+You can buy it in 16-inch or 26-inch sizes.

 The long handle gives you better leverage and swinging power for splitting and chopping big logs.
 It weighs 4.65 lb and is light enough to carry it in your backpack during hiking or backpacking.

 It has a ballistic nylon sheath that protects the blade from any unintentional damage.
 It’s made in the USA and comes with a genuine leather grip.